Super Pay Cards!

 "Strategy": Three cards were uncovered at the start of the round and remained exposed for the duration; the players called two other cards each on their first two turns and selected two cards from the five that were showing.
 On their third turns (and any subsequent ones), they each called out one card.

 Round 3 was called "Wild Card Hand".
 This was played in a similar fashion to round 1, but there were several wild cards (or "jokers"), which made five of a kind possible; as in "2-3-4-5", payoff for five of a kind was $300.

 At the end of each round, the players recieved payoffs for their hands (with the player who built a better hand recieving the aforementioned $50 "high hand bonus"); the player with the most money at the end of round 3 won the game and went on to play the bonus round.
 The losing contestant got to keep whatever money s/he had earned, and also recieved a copy of the "Super Pay Cards!" home game (NOTE: In the event of a tie after round 3, a playoff was held, w/each player calling one card from those remaining on the board and the contestant that started round 3 getting first pick; whichever player drew the higher card won the game, plus an additional $50).

-Level 1: The chammpion was shown four cards on the gameboard for four seconds; Mary Lou held the same four cards in her hand, which the contestant would pick one of, then try to remember where it was located on the board.
+Level 1: The champion was shown four cards on the gameboard for four seconds; Mary Lou held the same four cards in her hand, which the contestant would pick one of, then try to remember where it was located on the board.
 If successful, s/he recieved $50.

 Level 2: Same as above, only the champion was shown eight cards for eight seconds, and successfully matching the one chosen from Mary Lou's hand was worth $500.